Statistical Design and the Analysis of Experiments

 Plots of Residuals.

-- Wednesday, February 6: Chapter 4 - Decisions on the content of the experiment: Response and conditions.
+- Wednesday, February 5: Chapter 4 - Decisions on the content of the experiment: Response, conditions, experimental material.

 Lecture 10: Response and Conditions.